fairagro/m4.2_basic_middleware/README.md

 ```

 Allowed types are: 'build', 'chore', 'ci', 'docs', 'feat', 'fix', 'style', 'refactor', 'perf' and 'test'.
 Each type denotes a corresponding change.
-All types except 'feat' (for feature) will induce an increase of the patch level, where 'feat' will increase
+All types except 'feat' (for feature) will induce an increase of the patch level, whereas 'feat' will increase
 the minor version.

 To increase the major version, you have to add a '!' to the type or add this to the footer: